 Air Core Inductor

-Ceramic core inductors are also called “air-core inductors.”
-Ceramic is the most commonly used material for inductor cores.
+Air core inductors are also known as ceramic core inductors since ceramic is the most commonly used material for inductor cores.
 Its main goal is to give a form for the coil.
 It has very low core losses and high-quality factor, making it ideal for high-frequency applications where low inductance values are required.
 Also, ceramic has a very low thermal coefficient of expansion.
 Even for a range of operating temperatures, the stability of the inductor’s inductance is high.
 There will be no increase in the permeability value due to the core material since ceramic has no magnetic properties.
 Constructing RF tuning coils, filter circuits, and snubber circuits use air-core inductors to ensure a lower peak inductance and in high-frequency applications such as TV and radio receivers.
+They are also used in the Theil network of some audio amplifiers.

 - Tolerance: ± 2%